 The Townsville Choral Society ChoralAires are an active, weekly-meeting group predominantly made up of local seniors and retirees who gather for social singing.
 The ChoralAires rehearse songs that are presented in an annual concert.
 Active community participants, the ChoralAires visit local aged care facilities, hospitals and other community spaces to entertain and share the joy of music and singing.

-ChoralAires gatherings are held on b, 9am to 11am at our hall, 485 Sturt Street.
+ChoralAires gatherings are held on Monday, 9am to 11am at our hall, 485 Sturt Street.